 The specific routing number also depends on where you opened your account.
-Please make sure that you are using the routing number specific to your account.
+Please make sure that you use the routing number specific to your account.
 There are several ways to determine your bank’s routing number.
-Like US Bank Routing Number, Regions Routing Number, or Union Bank Routing Number, follow the guide below to see how you could find it.
+Like US Bank Routing Number, Regions Routing Number, or Union Bank Routing Number, follow the guide below to see how you can find it.

 Locating it on Paper Checks

-This is only applicable to those with checking accounts.
+Locating the number on paper checks is only possible with checking accounts.
 You may observe that there are several numbers printed at the bottom of your check.
-In this short guide, we will help you understand the routing number from your account number and check number.
+This short guide will help you understand the routing number from your account number and check number.

-At the bottom left corner of your check, you will find three sets of numbers.
+You will find three sets of numbers at the bottom left corner of your check.
 The first series with nine digits is your routing number.
 The second series with ten digits is your checking account number.
 Finally, the right-most series is the check number.